-- All our school staff have a responsibility to provide a safe environment in which children can learn. - Our school has a designated safeguarding lead (Headteacher Deborah Cole) who will provide support to our staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care. - All our staff will be equipped to identify children who may benefit from early help.
-Staff know in the first instance to discuss their concerns with the designated safeguarding lead, and understand they may be required to support other agencies and professionals in assessments for early help.
+All our school staff have a responsibility to provide a safe environment in which children can learn.

+Our school has a DSL who will provide support to our staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
+The DSL (Debbie Cole) (and any deputies - Kirsty Wakefield) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.

+All our staff should be prepared to identify children who may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.

+Any of our staff members who have a concern about a child's welfare should follow the referral processes (detailed on page 6).
+Staff should expect to support social workers and other agencies following any referral.

-The Teachers' Standards 2012 state that teachers, including headteachers, should safeguard children's wellbeing and maintain public interest in the teaching professions as part of their professional duties.
+The Teachers' standards 2012 state that teachers, including headteachers, should safeguard children's wellbeing and maintain public interest in the teaching professions as part of their professional duties.

-5. What school and college staff need to know
+What school staff need to know

-- All our staff members are aware of the systems within our school which support safeguarding, these are explained to them as part of their induction and include: - This child protection and safeguarding policy - The staff code of conduct - The role of the designated lead - Keeping children safe in education part 1 - Whistleblowing police - Managing allegations about staff or volunteers - What to do if they have a concern about a child - All staff members receive appropriate safeguarding and child protection training which is updated at least every 3 years.
-In addition to this training all staff members receive safeguarding and child protection updates, when required but at least annually, to provide them with relevant skills and knowledge to be able to safeguard the children in our setting effectively. - All staff are made aware of the early help process, and understand their role in this.
-This includes staff being able to identify emerging problems, liaising with our designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, where appropriate, acting as the lead professional in undertaking any early help assessment. - All staff are aware of the process for making child protection referrals to social care and statutory assessments that may follow, under the Children Act 1989. they also understand the role they may have to play in such assessments. - All staff know what to do if a child tells them he/she is being abused or neglected.
-Staff understand how to maintain an appropriate level of confidentiality, whilst at the same time understand the requirement around sharing information appropriately with the designated safeguarding lead and other relevant professionals. - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child.
+All our staff members are aware of the systems within our school which support safeguarding.
+These are explained to them as part of their induction and include:

+- This Child Protection and Safeguarding policy - The staff Code of Conduct - The role of the DSL (including the identity of the DSL and any deputies). - Keeping Children Safe in Education Part 1 - Whistleblowing policy - Managing allegations about staff or volunteers - The safeguarding response to children who go missing from education - What to do if they have a concern about a child

+All staff should receive appropriate safeguarding and child protection training which is regularly updated.
+In addition, all staff should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

+All staff are made aware of the early help process, and understand their role in this.

+All staff are aware of the process for making child protection referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17(children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role that might be expected to play in such assessments.

+All staff know what to do if a child tells them he/she is being abused or neglected.
+Staff understand how to maintain an appropriate level of confidentiality.
+They understand that this means only to involve those who need to be involved, such as the DSL (or a deputy) and children's social care.

+Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child.

-6. What school staff should look out for
+What school staff should look out for